Configuration

 To list all available plugins and their descriptions:

-vast analysis postprocess-commands
+vast results postprocess-commands

 Built-in Postprocessing Plugins: